MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 * When you define a build or release, you can define it as a collection of [jobs](../process/phases.md).
 When a build or release runs, you can run multiple jobs as part of that build or release.

-* Each job consumes a *parallel job*.
-If there aren't enough parallel jobs, then the jobs are queued up and run one after the other.
+* Each job consumes a *parallel job* that runs on an agent.
+When there aren't enough parallel jobs available for your organization, then the jobs are queued up and run one after the other.

 * When you run a [server job](../process/server-phases.md) or deploy to a [deployment group](../process/deployment-group-phases.md), you don't consume any parallel jobs.